Carthur-P/Tonight-Recipe/README.md

 - Responsive design

 # Installation
-To run the project locally using the source code
+To run the project locally using the source code follow the steps below.

 ## Prerequisite
 You must have npm install on your machine which is installed with nodejs.
-Follow the link below to download the latest version of nodejs
+Follow the link below to download the latest version of nodejs.

 nodejs download: https://nodejs.org/en/download/